Drafthouse Films

+History

-In March 2022, it was announced that digital distributor Giant Pictures has acquired the Drafthouse Films label.
-Nick Savva became the new Drafthouse Films CEO, while Alamo Drafthouse founder Tim League serves as chairman of the acquired company.
-Drafthouse Films' first two acquisitions under new management are Nr.
+In March 2022, it was announced that digital distributor Giant Pictures had acquired the Drafthouse Films label.
+Nick Savva became the new Drafthouse Films CEO, with Alamo Drafthouse founder Tim League as chairman of the acquired company.
+Drafthouse Films' first two acquisitions under its new management were Nr.
 10, directed by Alex van Warmerdam, and Masking Threshold, a psychological horror pic from director Johannes Grenzfurthner.